6 takeaways as Celtics drop ugly, injury-riddled Game 3 vs. Heat

 “Adebayo kind of put his shoulder into whoever was guarding him, into their chest, so Rob can’t save the day as far as that,” Udoka said.
 “Guys have to take ownership of that matchup and defend like we’re capable of.”

 6. Once again, the Celtics are playing for their season.
-The Celtics and Heat tip off Game 4 on Monday at 8:30 p.m. on ESPN.
+The Celtics and Heat tip off Game 4 on Monday at 8:30 p.m. on ABC.

 Get breaking news and analysis delivered to your inbox during basketball season.